AmarNathH/ODrive/docs/notes.md

 - ADC1_IN5 : AUX_TEMP_Pin
 - ADC1_IN6 : VBUS_S_Pin

-The ADC has a configured interrupt ADC_IRQn.
+This ADC is configured to have a Software Trigger and it has a configured interrupt ADC_IRQn.

 Channel 6 (VBUS_S_Pin) is configured as regular channel with rank 1 and with sampling time of 3 Cycles.
 This same channel is also configured as Injected channel of rank 1 with the same sample time as that of regular channel.
 The number of conversions is set as 1 (hence Single Mode).
 This injected channel is triggered by the trigger from TIM1 timer.
 [The above injection settings only applies to Channel 6].
 Also this ADC is configured in DMA Mode at DMA2 Stream0.